How Much Does It Cost to Refinish a Deck?

 • Stain and sealer

-According to Angie’s List, the cost of these materials is between $250 to $350.
+Based on Angi’s data, the basic tool costs of these materials comes to $150.
 Keep in mind that this does not include the cost of renting any equipment you may need, such as a power washer or paint sprayer.
-Renting these items can add a couple of hundred dollars to your overall budget.
+Including a power washer rental in your budget can increase your overall expenses by around $200 to $450.

 Another cost to consider is your time.
 A DIY deck refinishing is a major time commitment.
 You’ll need to factor in the opportunity cost of working on your deck instead of other activities.
 If you make any mistakes, it could end up costing you even more in the long run.